SEND

 The School’s complaints policy is on our school website.
 This includes complaints around SEND and looked after children.
 The policy can also be obtained through request of a paper copy from the school office.
 Please follow this policy if you would like to make a formal complaint.
 In the first instance discussions would be encouraged by the class teacher, SENCO and Headteacher to try and resolve any issues.

-Our school SENCo is Miss Smith and is available via contacting the school office.
+Our school SENCo is Mrs Marsh and is available via contacting the school office.

 SENDIASS